Nawasch Phupantachsee

-Nawasch Phupantachsee (ณวัสน์ ภู่พันธัชสีห์; born 15 January 1996) nicknamed Pon. (ภณ), is a Thai actor and model.
+Nawasch Phupantachsee (ณวัสน์ ภู่พันธัชสีห์; born 15 January 1996) nicknamed Pon. (ภณ), is a Thai actor.
 Nawasch is known for his role in the television series Tra Barb See Chompoo (2018) and Praomook (2021).

 Early life and education

 Nawasch was born on January 15, 1996, in Bangkok, Thailand.
 His immediate family includes his mother, father, a brother and a sister.
 His father Lieutenant General Tattthongak Phupantachsee is the Provincial Police Chief of Satun province and his mother Chanutaporn Wisitsophon is a former actress who has acted in the famous film Phuean Phaeng (1983) and Ploy Talay.

 When Nawasch was a child, he attended Ramkhamhaeng University Demonstration School.
 He received secondary education from Bodindecha (Sing Singhaseni) School.
 He graduated from the Faculty of Engineering, King Mongkut's Institute of Technology Ladkrabang with a Bachelor's degree (2nd class honors) in Music and Multimedia Engineering.

 Career

 2015–2017: Beginnings

 In 2015, Nawasch entered the entertainment industry when he was still studying in the university.
 He was invited to the Phra Maha Phichai Crown ceremony to receive the adornment of the Buddha statue situated in Lat Krabang district.
 He participated in the "Young star Mekhala, Year 2013" contest and won the Photographer's Favorite award.
 He was also the winner of the WoW Young Man award from the Miner Young Wink Contest.

 In 2017, Nawasch made his acting debut by playing Panthit, a new film director in the drama Sai Lub Jub Abb.
 Later, he received an opportunity to feature in Sanae Rak Nang Cin, playing Touch, owner of a textile company.